Duo integrates with Amazon WorkSpaces to add two-factor authentication to WorkSpaces client logins.

-The Duo Authentication Proxy configuration file is named authproxy.cfg, and located in the conf subdirectory of the proxy installation.
+The Duo Authentication Proxy configuration file is named authproxy.cfg, and is located in the conf subdirectory of the proxy installation.
 With default installation paths, the proxy configuration file will be located at:

 The configuration file is formatted as a simple INI file.
 Section headings appear as:

 Individual properties beneath a section appear as:

 The Authentication Proxy may include an existing authproxy.cfg with some example content.
 For the purposes of these instructions, however, you should delete the existing content and start with a blank text file.

 The Duo Authentication Proxy Manager is a Windows utility for managing the Authentication Proxy installation on the Windows server where you install the Authentication Proxy.
 The Proxy Manager comes with Duo Authentication Proxy for Windows version 5.6.0 and later.